 I do not want to live in a state or nation where reckless drivers can take to our roadways, injure families, then have their auto insurance carrier claim only partial responsibility simply because the family they hurt possessed health insurance.
 South Carolina families pay health insurance premiums to protect themselves, not to absolve dangerous drivers of the harm they cause.
 If you agree, feel free to share this article with others and let your legislators know that fair compensation for medical bills was, is, and must always be the law in our state.

-If you have any other questions about an auto accident, request free copies of my books and call my Columbia, SC office today at 803-790-2800.
+If you have any other questions about an auto accident, request free copies of my books and call our team of car accident attorneys in Columbia, SC today at 803-790-2800.
 You can also submit a contact form here and we will reach out to you shortly to schedule a free consultation.